lofar-astron/prefactor/docs/source/initsubtract.rst

     Regular expression pattern of all your target files.
     .. note::

-        These files should not have any calibration applied to the DATA column!
+        These files should have the direction-independent calibration applied to the DATA column (usually the ``*.pre-cal.ms`` files from the target pipeline).
-``! direction_indep_h5parm``
-    Full path to the direction-independent target calibration solutions.

 *Location of the software*